 Objective Reality: How You Feel Is A Lie

-There is a line that gets bantered around in Olympic weightlifting circles (often attributed to Glenn Pendlay or John Broz): How you feel is a lie.
+There is a line that gets bantered around in Olympic weightlifting circles: How you feel is a lie.
 In weightlifting, what we mean is that some days you’ll walk into the gym feeling totally dead tired and yet you will hit a Personal Record (PR).
 Other days you will feel amazing but have a horrid workout.
 You just don’t know till you go for it.